University of South Florida

 Charlotte Blackburn and HIPPY graduate hold a $500 check

-Charlotte Blackburn is recognized with the Purple Excellence Award.
+Charlotte Blackburn was recognized with the Purple Excellence Award.

 Charlotte Blackburn received the 2024 Purple Excellence Award.
-The award honors the life and legacy of the late HIPPY State Director Dr. Mary Lindsey.
-The Purple Excellence Award is symbolic of Dr. Lindsey in two ways: her favorite color was purple, and it is given to a parent who showcases her same love of education, children, family, and community.
+The award honors the life and legacy of the late HIPPY State Director Mary Lindsey, PhD.
+The Purple Excellence Award is symbolic of Lindsey in two ways: her favorite color was purple, and it is given to a parent who showcases her same love of education, children, family, and community.

 Isabelia Harter received the 2024 Dr. Karen Berkman ASD Excellence Award.
-The award, named in recognition of Dr. Karen Berkman, retired executive director from the Center for Autism and Related Disabilities (CARD) at USF, was instrumental in forming a collaboration between CARD and HIPPY to better support families with children diagnosed with Autism Spectrum Disorder while enrolled in the HIPPY program.
+The award, named in recognition of Karen Berkman, PhD, retired executive director of the Center for Autism and Related Disabilities (CARD) at USF, was instrumental in forming a collaboration between CARD and HIPPY to better support families with children diagnosed with Autism Spectrum Disorder while enrolled in the HIPPY program.

 Since 1995, the Hillsborough HIPPY program, funded by the Children’s Board of Hillsborough County, has supported thousands of local families and continues to prepare children for educational success.
 Learn more about HIPPY and its success on the program's website.